Wilkinson ...

 In 1916, his son died after being knocked down by a coal waggon.

-During World War I, he enlisted in Goole with the Duke of Wellington's (West Riding Regiment), then served as a Private with the 8th Battalion York & Lancaster Regiment.
+During World War I, he enlisted in Goole with the Duke of Wellington's (West Riding Regiment), then he served as a Private with the 8th Battalion York & Lancaster Regiment.

 His wife and child went to live with her father in Dewsbury.